 First Hospital Ambulance Service

-When a sleek horse-drawn ambulance made its debut at Bellevue Hospital in New York City in 1869, tucked beneath the driver’s seat was a quart of brandy.
-There were tourniquets, sponges, bandages, splints, blankets and—if you envisioned difficult customers—a straitjacket.
+When a sleek, horse-drawn ambulance made its debut at New York City’s Bellevue Hospital in 1869, tucked beneath the driver’s seat was a quart of brandy.
+There were tourniquets, sponges, bandages, splints, blankets and — if you envisioned difficult customers — a straitjacket.
 The driver cleared traffic ahead with an imperious gong, and a doctor bounced along in back.